TheArchives/Painter/README.md

 Painter
 =======

-Block replacement tools, plus support for LogBlock, Prism and CoreProtect.
+Block replacement tools, plus support for LogBlock, Prism, Hawkeye and CoreProtect.

 See the BukkitDev page (when I make one) for full documentation.